In our FAQ you will find answers to the most important questions on work and life in Germany.

 Living in Germany

 You can find a flat and housing offers mainly on real estate platforms on the Internet.
 You can also seek assistance from a real estate agent.
-The section "Living in Germany" offers additional information and links.
+The "Living in Germany" section offers additional information and links.

 Once you have found an accommodation and are planning your move, there are a few things to keep in mind.
 You can find tips on this in the "Living in Germany" section.